 You can get a sunburn.

-Sure, there’s a roof on the vehicles.
+Sure, there’s a roof on the vehicle.
 But your arms and one side of your face will still be exposed to the sun at different times.
 Take a lesson from my friend Evginy, a fair-skinned Russian whom I met the day after his Yala safari.
 He hadn’t worn sunscreen and ended up with a big red burn up the entire left side of his body.

-You can wear whatever you want.
+You can wear whatever you want on the safari.

 You’ll be in a vehicle the entire time anyway.
 You might get dusty, but it’s not like you’ll be rolling in the mud with the water buffaloes.